 The order passed in a child support case can be modified if there’s a considerable change in your income.
 The current order can be altered to meet the “best interests of the child” which are the primary deciding factor.

 The basic requirement to modify an order is to establish that there’s a significant amendment in the conditions.
 The ultimate discretion in the case is of the judge of trial court.
 You may need the guidance of a local family law attorney that can lead you through the legal procedures.

 What are the Types of Modifications Possible?

 Our attorneys are highly experienced in dealing with post-decree modifications specific to Colorado courts.
-You’ll get accurate advice for one of the following modifications for your divorce case:
+You’ll get accurate advice for one of the following modifications for your Colorado divorce:

 - Amendment to Child Custody Orders